hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 [fingerprint detection][finger].
 That begs a question: when we shine a laser on anything, why do we see bright and dark spots?
 Shouldn't it all be the same color?
-To answer that question, we need to delve into optical theory.
+To answer that question[^1], we need to delve into optical theory.

 <!--More-->